liulhdarks/darks-codec/README.md

 Darks codec is a lightweight message protocol encoding and decoding framework.
 It supports encoding and decoding message object of most message protocol based on bytes.
 It helps developers build any message protocol easily and quickly.
+And help to solve network communication protocol TCP's stick package and broken package problem.
 It makes developers design attention more than the implementation of message protocol, which can help software design better.

 Simple Example